Great Tibet Tour Logo GREAT TIBET TOUR ®

 1. You Can Only Enter Tibet via Mainland China or Nepal

-Lhasa airport In the past, there were international Kathmandu to Lhasa flights, which have not yet been resumed after the pandemic.
-Currently, there's no international flight connecting Tibet with the outside world.
-International travelers can fly to Lhasa Gongga Airport (at 3,658 meters) from the Tribhuvan International Airport (at 1,400 meters) in Kathmandu via Chengdu.
-The flights between Nepal and Tibet are operated by Air China and Sichuan Airlines.
-The flight takes about 20hrs including transit in Chengdu.
+Lhasa airport In the past, there was a daily international Kathmandu to Lhasa flight, which has not yet been fully resumed after the pandemic.
+Currently, there is only one Kathmandu to Lhasa flight connecting Tibet with the outside world on Monday(til 28 March 2024).
+On other dates, International travelers can fly to Lhasa Gongga Airport (at 3,658 meters) from the Tribhuvan International Airport (at 1,400 meters) in Kathmandu via Chengdu.
+The flights between Nepal and Tibet via Chengdu are operated by Air China and Sichuan Airlines.
+The flight takes about 18hrs including transit in Chengdu.

 Besides Kathmandu to Lhasa flights, international travelers also can enter Tibet from mainland China.
 There are many direct flights to Lhasa from major cities, such as Chengdu, Chongqing, Xi'an, Guangzhou, Beijing, Shanghai, and Xining.
 If travelers prefer a train tour to Tibet, they can go to the major starting cities of the Tibet trains, like Beijing, Shanghai, Guangzhou, Chengdu, and Chongqing.
 All of the above-mentioned Tibet trains will pass through Xi'an, Lanzhou, Xining, Golmud, and Lhasa.
 Therefore, it is very convenient to take the train to Lhasa from mainland China.